ChrisSalzzz/ChrisSalzzz/README.md

 I'm passionate about leveraging technology to build intelligent solutions that make a difference in people's lives and across industries.
 With over 10 years of professional experience, I specialize in Power Platform development and SharePoint architecture, creating smart systems that enhance productivity, collaboration, and decision-making.

 In my current role as a Low Code/No Code Developer and SharePoint Architect, I bring 6 years of experience to the table, driving innovation through custom app development and seamless integration within the Microsoft ecosystem.
-I'm dedicated to contributing to open-source projects, particularly those related to PowerApp development and AI, and I love sharing examples and best practices as code on this repository.
+I'm dedicated to contributing to open-source projects, particularly those related to Power Platform development and AI, and I love sharing examples and best practices as code on this repository.

 ## TechStack:
 Areas of Experience: